We are almost half of the year, we thought it right to share with Linux enthusiasts out there the most popular distributions of the year so far.

 6. Elementary OS

-Advertised by its developers as “a fast and open replacement for Windows and OS X”, this nice-looking Ubuntu LTS-based desktop Linux distribution was first made available in 2011 and is currently on its fifth stable release (codename “Hera“).
+Advertised by its developers as “a fast and open replacement for Windows and OS X”, Elementary OS is a nice-looking Ubuntu LTS-based desktop Linux distribution, which was first made available in 2011 and is currently on its seventh stable release (codename “Horus“).

 Since the elementary OS is based on Ubuntu, it is totally compatible with its repositories and packages.
-On a personal note, this is one of the best-looking desktop distribution I’ve ever seen.
+On a personal note, this is one of the best-looking desktop distributions I’ve ever seen.

 As a rock-solid Linux distribution, Debian Linux is so committed to free software (so it will always remain 100% free) but it also allows users to install and use non-free software on their machines for productivity.
-It is used both on desktop and server computers, also to run the infrastructure that runs the clouds.
+It is used both on desktop and server computers and also to run the infrastructure that runs the cloud.

-At the time of this writing, the Debian repositories for the current stable version (codename Buster) contain 59,000 packages in total, making it one of the most complete Linux distributions.
+At the time of this writing, the Debian repositories for the current stable version (codename Bullseye) contain 59,000 packages in total, making it one of the most complete Linux distributions.

 Although its strength is mainly visible in servers, the desktop edition has seen remarkable improvements in features and appearance.